 Her experience as an educator has included teaching social studies at the high school level in the Centinela Union High School District and Oakland and Fremont Unified School Districts.
 During her time as a teacher, she developed an annual Black History program, acted as a department head, served on the School Improvement Team, mentored student teachers, and most importantly loved her students deeply and pushed them to grow academically and emotionally.
 Shawn’s continual professional growth increased her interest in leadership, which led her to serve as a school leader in the Berkeley Unified School District.

-Currently, Shawn is pursuing a doctorate in educational leadership at Mills College, where her graduate work uses youth participatory action research (YPAR) that centers on trauma-informed schools and practices to support schools in becoming a safe, trusting and healing learning environment for students impacted by trauma.
-Shawn also teaches a graduate course at Mills that focuses on trauma-informed leadership and schools.
+Shawn recently earned a doctorate in educational leadership at Mills College, where her graduate work used youth participatory action research (YPAR) centered on trauma-informed practices to support schools in becoming a safe, trusting and healing learning environment.
+Shawn has also taught a graduate course at Mills focusing on trauma-informed leadership and schools.